liefery-it-legacy/blog/_posts/2019-07-22-battle-of-the-patterns-part-1.md

   userOrders = [],
  })
  // this constructor provides default values for when no value is present
- // i.e before any user has logged in.
+ // i.e. before any user has logged in.
 ```

 With this change, our selector can be rewritten: